Institutional Research & Effectiveness

 Data Governance Overview

-Aligning with Wright State University's Bridge Strategic Plan 2023-2025, data governance establishes a structured approach to data management, safeguards data assets and promotes data quality, integrity, and accessibility.
-It includes policies, standards, and practices to ensure the effective use and management of data.
+Aligning with Wright State University's Strategic Plan 2030, data governance establishes a structured approach to data management, safeguards data assets and promotes data quality, integrity, and accessibility.

 Benefits